 Schools and organizations who want to host a Cash for College Workshop can register themselves through the Workshop Management System (WMS) at www.cash4college.org.
 From the WMS portal page, on the left side you will see a "Become an Approved Partner" section.
 In that section, click on the "register" button.
 You will need to complete three sections: 1) Agency Information, 2) Primary Contact Information, and 3) Payee Information.

-For more information, email Kristina Romero at email@example.com.
+For more information, email Maria Marquez Alvarez at firstname.lastname@example.org.